rdzhaafar/avr-vasm/README.md

 This is still very much a WIP and will probably break if you try to compile it.
 You've been warned.

+# UPD:
+- Intel HEX module is now finished and pulled into master